imazen/keyhub/spec/roadmap.md

 Estimated workload: 36 hours

-* 6 hrs: Extend transation REST service to accept incoming ejunky messages (both single and multi-item) and store to DB.
+* DONE: Extend transation REST service to accept incoming ejunky messages (both single and multi-item) and store to DB.
 We don't track transaction status - once the data arrives, we assume payment is complete.
 Entire Ejunky message will be dumped into a field (Entity Framework does not support XML field.
 Will be string) for later use.
 Question: what return message is required.
 Note that SKU's could be expired.

 Transaction volume is relatively low; XML overhead negligible in this instance.
 Transactions between 2006 and 2012: 903.
 Estimated size of each: 2-4KB.
 I.e, < 5MB overhead.